Integrated Mosquito Management Program

 Included in the Integrated Mosquito Management Program, is a Mosquito Surveillance and Monitoring component.
 The City of Midlothian conducts trapping and testing on a weekly basis to monitor the spread of West Nile Virus through a third party contractor, Vector Disease Control International (VDCI).
 Based on weekly reports, testing results and conditions, the City partnering with VDCI determines action responses for each area.

-In addition, the City mowing contractor and City staff monitor and treat various locations where there is known standing and stagnant water within the city.
-In addition, properties which have stagnant swimming pools and areas of standing water are also treated on a 30 day cycle.
-City of Midlothian residents may also receive free mosquito dunks, to apply themselves on their own property, from the Police Department located at 1150 N Hwy 67, Monday through Friday 8:00am to 5:00pm.
+n addition, the City mowing contractor and City staff monitor and treat various locations where there is known standing and stagnant water within the city.
+Vacant properties which have stagnant swimming pools and areas of standing water are also treated on a 30 day cycle.
+City of Midlothian residents may also receive mosquito dunks, to apply themselves on their own property, free of charge from the Police Department located at 1150 N Hwy 67, Suite 100, Monday through Friday 8:00am to 5:00pm.

 Tips to Reduce Your Risk